Silver Lake, Cumberland County, New Jersey

-Silver Lake is a census-designated place (CDP) in Cumberland County, New Jersey, United States.
+Silver Lake is a census-designated place (CDP) in Cumberland County, in the U.S. state of New Jersey.
 It is in the northern part of the county, in the southwest part of Upper Deerfield Township.
 It is bordered to the west by the Cohansey River, which forms the boundary with Hopewell Township, to the north by Seeley, and to the south by Sunset Lake.
 Bridgeton, the Cumberland county seat, is 3 mi to the south.

 Silver Lake was first listed as a CDP prior to the 2020 census.

 Demographics

+Education

+Students are zoned to Upper Deerfield Township School District (for elementary school) and Cumberland Regional School District (for high school).